Tight paths in fully directed hypergraphs: Thresholds for Tournaments

 Choose $u\in V(\PSG_r)$ with $u=(u_1,\ldots,u_r)$ uniformly at random.
 We bound $\Pr(u\in S_1)$ by conditioning on the event $i\in A$, where $i$ is the index such that $u_i=r-1$.
 Note that $\Pr(u\in S_1~|~i\in A) = 0$, since $u\in S_1$ requires that $u_{r-t} = r$ and that $u\not\in S_0$.
 Also, we have $\Pr(u\in S_1~|~i\not\in A) = \frac{1}{r-1}\cdot p$ since then $u_{r-t} = r$ with probability $1/(r-1)$, and, conditioned on $i\not\in A$, the $(r-1)$ and $r$ clusters in $u$ are disjoint and so $\clust{r-1}{u}$ and $\clust{r}{u}$ are independently and uniformly distributed among all permutations of $[t]$.
 Hence $\Pr(u\in S_1) = \Pr(u\in S_1 | i\in A)\cdot \Pr(i\in A) + \Pr(u\in S_1 | i\not\in A)\cdot \Pr(i\not\in A) \le 0 + \frac{p}{r-1}\cdot \frac{r-|A|}{r} < \frac{p}{r}$.
 A similar computation shows that $\Pr(u\in S_2) < \frac{p}{r}$.
 Hence $|S| < r!(\frac{6(3t+2)}{r(r-1)} + \frac{2p}{r}) \le r!(\frac{6(3t+2)}{r(r-1)} + \frac{1}{r}\cdot(1+\frac{1}{t!}))$.
 When $t=O(\log r/\log\log r)$, we obtain $|S|\le r!\left(\frac{1}{r} + O\left(\frac{\log r}{r^2\log\log r}\right)\right)$. \end{proof}

+Recall that when applied to $(a_1,\ldots,a_r)$, the forward shift operation produces $(a_2,\ldots,a_r,a_1)$ and the backward operation produces $(a_r,a_1,\ldots,a_{r-1})$.
 To obtain lower bounds on $\trans{}{\PSG_r}$, we find disjoint cycles.
-Given a tuple $(a_1,\ldots,a_r)$, the \emph{forward shift operation} produces the tuple $(a_2,\ldots,a_r,a_1)$, and the \emph{backward shift operation} produces $(a_r,a_1,\ldots,a_{r-1})$.
-A tuple is a \emph{cyclic shift} of another if it can be obtained by a sequence of zero or more shift operations.
-Note that partitioning $V(\PSG_r)$ into the equivalence classes of the cyclic shift relation gives the family $\F$ of \emph{shift cycles}, where $|\F| = r!/r$ and each $C\in\F$ has size $r$.
-Since every cycle transversal includes at least one vertex from each of these cycles, $\trans{}{\PSG_r} \ge |\F| = r!(1/r)$.
-We obtain a slight improvement by replacing certain cycles in $\F$ with a pair of cycles.
+We begin with the family $\F$ of shift cycles and obtain a slight improvement by replacing certain cycles in $\F$ with a pair of cycles.

 \begin{lem} Let $u,v\in V(\PSG_r)$.
 Let $u'$ be the vertex obtained from $u$ by applying the forward shift operation, and let $v'$ be the vertex obtained from $v$ by applying the backward shift operation.
 We have $uv\in E(\PSG_r)$ if and only if $v'u'\in E(\PSG_r)$. \end{lem} \begin{proof} Let $u=(u_1,\ldots,u_r)$ and $v=(v_1,\ldots,v_r)$.
 We have $u'=(u_2,\ldots,u_r,u_1)$ and $v'=(v_r,v_1,\ldots,v_{r-1})$.
 We have that $uv\in E(\PSG_r)$ if and only if $\canptn(u_2,\ldots,u_r)=\canptn(v_1,\ldots,v_{r-1})$ if and only if $v'u'\in E(\PSG_r)$. \end{proof}